Bowie375/Bowie375.github.io/_pages/about.md

 Introduction
 ======
-I'm an undergraduate student at [PeKing University](https://www.pku.edu.cn).
+I'm an undergraduate student at [Peking University](https://www.pku.edu.cn).

 For more info
 ------